fengyuxx/default_http_header_plugin/README.md

 # default_http_header_plugin

-A flutter plugin for getting default http headers.
+A flutter plugin for getting default http headers from device system settings.

 Only iOS code at present.